Can you use Coffee Filters in an Air fryer

 3. DIY Air Fresheners: Fill coffee filters with baking soda, dried herbs, or aromatic spices like cloves and cinnamon, then tie them up with string or twist ties to create simple sachets.
 Place these sachets in drawers, closets, or shoes to absorb odours and impart a pleasant fragrance.

 4. Wrapping Small Items: Coffee filters can be used as eco-friendly alternatives to wrapping paper or plastic bags for small gifts or items.
-Decorate them with stamps, markers, or stickers for a personalized touch.
+Decorate them with stamps, markers, or stickers for a personalised touch.

 5. Cooking Packets: Create parchment packets for cooking delicate foods like fish or vegetables by folding a coffee filter in half, placing the ingredients inside, and folding the edges to seal.
 This method traps steam and flavours while preventing them from sticking to the cooking surface.